 Divine insight BY HUMPHREY MUTANDWA

-Humphrey Mutandwa is a minister of the gospel and teacher of the Word based in South Africa.
+Humphrey Mutandwa is an anointed minister of the gospel and teacher of the Word based in South Africa.
 He has written several books including The Enoch Generation, Truthfulness and Theophany.
 He blogs at mtandwa.blogspot.com and can be contacted via e-mail or WhatsApp on +27 610286350.